ARTICLE I- REPRESENTATION

 1. Executive Committee

-Executive Committee membership shall consist of the Chair, Vice Chair, Secretary, Chairs of the Standing Committees (chosen from the elected Council membership), the past Chair of the Council who will serve ex officio, and other members to act in an advisory capacity as requested by the Chair.
+Executive Committee membership shall consist of the Chair, Vice Chair, Secretary, Treasurer, Chairs of the Standing Committees (chosen from the elected Council membership), the past Chair of the Council who will serve ex officio, and other members to act in an advisory capacity as requested by the Chair.

 This committee will function as the Committee on Committees and will be responsible for forwarding names to the appropriate offices to serve on University Committees.
 This committee shall also serve as an advisory committee to standing and ad hoc committees.